How to Use the Apex in Expanding Triangles

 Using the Apex to Tell the Nature of a Triangle

-The above interpretation of the apex of an expanding triangle is the classical one and has many uses when counting waves with the Elliott Waves theory.
+The above interpretation of the apex of an expanding triangle is the classical one, and has many uses when counting waves with the Elliott Waves theory.
 It is, however, not the only one to be used.
-Triangles are further subdividing, not only into contracting and expanding ones.
-Based on the place of the apex, or where the apex is actually forming in relation with the overall triangle, traders will know the nature of the triangle.
-This is referring to what can we expect from price action that follows after the triangle is broken.
-Based on the apex place, price action to follow will be limited in both price and time, or actually, will have no limitations.
-Such a statement is a powerful one as if it is having no limitations, then all traders need to do is to wait for the b-d trend line to be broken, and jump on a trade when it is retested.
-On the other hand, if the future price action is not supposed to travel far away, then the break of the b-d trend line should be interpreted as a fake one and actually the whole move should be faded eventually.
-This is a risky thing tough as it depends very much on the type of the expanding triangle and the time frame that it forms on.
-If it is in a bigger timeframe, fading such a break of the b-d trend line can be an expensive thing to do
+Triangles are further subdivided beyond the level of contracting and expanding ones.
+Based on the position of the apex, or where the apex actually forms in relation to the overall triangle, traders will know the nature of the triangle.
+This refers to what can we expect from price action that follows after the triangle is broken.
+Based on the apex position, the price action to follow will be limited in both price and time, or actually, will have no limitations.
+Such a statement is a powerful one, as if it has no limitations, then all traders need to do is to wait for the b–d trendline to be broken, and jump on a trade when it is retested.
+On the other hand, if the future price action is not supposed to travel far, then the break of the b–d trend line should be interpreted as a fake one, and actually the whole move should be faded eventually.
+This is a risky thing though, as it depends very much on the type of the expanding triangle and the timeframe that it forms on.
+If it is in a longer timeframe, fading such a break of the b–d trendline can be an expensive thing to do.

 To solve this riddle, the measured move of a triangle comes into place.
-Such a measured move is to be applied here and it is usually referring to the Fibonacci ratio based on the longer leg of the triangle.
+Such a measured move is to be applied here, and it usually refers to the Fibonacci ratio based on the longer leg of the triangle.
 However, because these are contracting triangles, the measured move should refer to the shortest one.
-An expanding triangle is a vicious pattern that forms when trading Forex markets and it is important to know what to do with it.
-If the time frame is big enough, like the daily one or bigger, traders have enough time to interpret the triangle the right way: its nature, if the price to follow will be limited or not, find the support and resistance level given by the apex and many other important information.
-In doing that, traders form an educated guess regarding future price action and this is what technical analysis in general, and Elliott Waves in particular, is: having an idea about future price action on the back of patterns that previously formed.
+An expanding triangle is a vicious pattern that forms when trading Forex markets, and it is important to know what to do with it.
+If the timeframe is long enough, like the daily one or longer, traders have enough time to interpret the triangle in the right way: its nature, whether the price to follow will be limited or not, the support and resistance level given by the apex, and many other important items of information.
+In doing that, traders can form an educated guess regarding future price action, and this is what technical analysis in general, and Elliott Waves in particular, is: having an idea about future price action on the back of patterns that have previously formed.

 Other educational materials